 Following evaluation of trilaciclib in a Phase 1 trial in healthy volunteers, we initiated two Phase 1b/2 trials in patients with extensive-stage small cell lung cancer (SCLC); one in a first-line setting (in combination with carboplatin/etoposide) and the other in a second/third-line setting (in combination with topotecan).
 Enrollment in both trials has been completed and preliminary data from the open label Phase 1b segment were reported in 2016 and 2017.
-In the Phase 1b segments of these two trials, we treated 51 patients with over 250 cycles of trilaciclib and chemotherapy, without a single episode of febrile neutropenia - one of the most common adverse consequences of these chemotherapy regimens.
+In the Phase 1b segments of these two trials, we treated 51 patients with over 250 cycles of trilaciclib and chemotherapy.
+There were no episodes of febrile neutropenia - one of the most common adverse consequences of these chemotherapy regimens.
 Further, there were no drug-related serious adverse events reported during the Phase 1b segments of these two trials.
 There were some adverse events reported involving fatigue and cytopenias, but those adverse events were less severe and less frequent than those generally reported in trials involving the use of chemotherapy alone.

 Based on these encouraging preliminary data, we advanced both of these SCLC trials into the randomized, placebo-controlled, double-blind Phase 2 segment.
-Enrollment in the first-line SCLC Phase 2 trial was completed in the second quarter of 2017 and positive multi-lineage myelopreservation results were reported in March 2018, with additional data reported at the European Society of Medical Oncology 2018 Congress in October.
-Enrollment in the second-/third-line SCLC Phase 2 trial was completed in the second quarter of 2018, with positive multi-lineage myelopreservation data reported in the fourth quarter of 2018.
+Enrollment in the first-line SCLC Phase 2 trial was completed in the second quarter of 2017 and positive multi-lineage myelopreservation results were reported in March 2018, with additional data reported at the European Society for Medical Oncology (ESMO) 2018 Congress and published in Annals of Oncology in 2019.
+Enrollment in the second-/third-line SCLC Phase 2 trial was completed in the second quarter of 2018, with positive multi-lineage myelopreservation data reported in the fourth quarter of 2018 and full data presented at an oral session at the American Society of Clinical Oncology (ASCO) 2019 Annual Meeting.

 Our third trial in SCLC was initiated in 2017, as part of our non-exclusive collaboration with Genentech, with the goal of exploring the use of trilaciclib in combination with chemotherapy and a checkpoint inhibitor.
 The trial was a randomized, placebo-controlled, double-blind Phase 2 trial of trilaciclib in combination with Tecentriq® (atezolizumab)/carboplatin/etoposide in first-line SCLC patients.
-We completed enrollment in February 2018 and reported positive multi-lineage myelopreservation data in November 2018 with anti-tumor efficacy data (as measured by overall survival) expected to be reported in the third quarter of 2019.
+We completed enrollment in February 2018 and reported positive multi-lineage myelopreservation data in November 2018.
+Additional data, including myelopreservation and anti-tumor efficacy findings (as measured by overall survival), were reported at the ESMO 2019 Congress.

-All three SCLC trials demonstrated that trilaciclib, when added to the standard of care, mitigates clinically significant chemotherapy-induced myelosuppression.
-Based on written feedback from its end-of-Phase 2 meeting with the U.S. Food and Drug Administration (FDA) and discussions with European regulatory authorities, the Company plans to submit marketing applications in the U.S. and Europe for trilaciclib for myelopreservation in small cell lung cancer (SCLC).
-These submissions will be based on currently available data from three randomized, double-blind, placebo-controlled SCLC clinical trials, as well as safety data collected across all completed and ongoing clinical trials.
-The Company plans to submit a New Drug Application (NDA) to the FDA in 2020, and a Marketing Authorization Application (MAA) to the European Medicines Agency (EMA) subsequent to an NDA filing.
+All three SCLC trials demonstrated that trilaciclib, when added to standard of care chemotherapy or chemotherapy/checkpoint inhibitor regimens, mitigates clinically significant chemotherapy-induced myelosuppression.
+The U.S. Food and Drug Administration (FDA) has granted Breakthrough Therapy Designation for trilaciclib based on myelopreservation data from our three randomized, double-blind, placebo-controlled SCLC clinical trials, as well as safety data collected across all completed and ongoing clinical trials.
+The Breakthrough Therapy program is designed to expedite development and review of drugs intended for serious or life-threatening conditions.
+Based on written feedback from its pre-New Drug Application (NDA) meeting with the FDA, the Company plans to begin a rolling NDA submission for trilaciclib for myelopreservation in SCLC in the fourth quarter of 2019 and complete the NDA submission in the second quarter of 2020.
+Based on discussions with European regulatory authorities, the Company plans to submit a Marketing Authorization Application (MAA) to the European Medicines Agency (EMA) for trilaciclib for myelopreservation in SCLC in the second half of 2020.